TheRomaCounter/ai-document-summarizer/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-* Python 3.10 or higher installed on your local operating system.
+Ensure **Python 3.10** or higher is running on your machine.

-### Installation
+### Installation & Launch

-1. Clone the repository and navigate to the root directory:
+1. Navigate to the project folder:
    ```bash
    cd doc_summarizer
    ```